PARTH-JADAV20/git-github/task 1.md

 ```bash
 git clone http://codinggita.com/example-repo
 ```
-➤ this will clone any repo in your local.
+➤ This will clone any repo in your local.

 ## Task 6: Understanding the Git Workflow ##
 ### **Example Workflow:** ###